 In a survey in June 2014, Bristol Women’s Commission partner agencies clearly demonstrated that the majority of organisations would welcome help and advice in developing policies and procedures for staff and clients/students who disclose domestic and sexual violence either as victims or perpetrators and they require the development of training programmes to put their policies into practice.
 This was also reflected in recommendations from local Domestic Homicide Reviews.

 The Bristol Zero Tolerance initiative sits under the Bristol Domestic and Sexual Abuse Strategy Group, run as part of Safer Bristol, and feeds into the work of this body.
 The Strategy Group oversees the Bristol Against Violence and Abuse Strategy 2015-2020, and acts as the Domestic Homicide Review Advisory Group.
 It also ensures that the action plans of the sub-groups on domestic violence and abuse, rape and sexual abuse, female genital mutilation, forced marriage, sex work, and modern slavery are implemented.
 The initiative also feeds into the 2013 Health and Wellbeing Strategy, as domestic violence is one of the ten priorities, and reflects Public Health outcomes.

 Bristol Women’s Commission also have a Safety Task Group and Bristol Zero Tolerance is involved in this work.
-Bristol Zero Tolerance is a member of the End Violence Against Women Coalition (EVAW) and feed into national and international processes and structures.
+Bristol Zero Tolerance is a member of the End Violence Against Women Coalition (EVAW); the Employers Initiative on Domestic Abuse (EIDA); the South West Violence Prevention Network run by Public Health England South West; and was a co-sponsor of International Anti-Street Harassment Week, run by the international campaign Stop Street Harassment, in 2018 and 2019; these relationships enable us to feed into national and international processes and structures.